robert-mccarthy-ca/modern-druid/docs/revenue-model.md

   - Continue generational replanting cycles to enhance soil performance and biodiversity.
   - Improve operational efficiency and reduce labour through automation.

 ---

 # ✅ Conclusion

-Modern Druid's regenerative system is designed for **resilient, stacked revenue** without compromising its mission to heal the land, pull carbon from the atmosphere, and provide free food access.
+Modern Druid's regenerative system is designed for **resilient, stacked revenue from carbon** without compromising its mission to heal the land, pull carbon from the atmosphere, and provide free food access.

 Every tree planted and every kilogram of biomass processed contributes to a financially and ecologically sustainable future.